thomabsk/TDT4145-Piazza-database-prosjekt/README.md

 2. Run `SQL\project_sql_script.sql` to create tables in this scheme.
 3. Run `SQL\testInput.sql` to fill the tables.
 4. Either add a user `Thomas` with the password `vbdatdat123` to your database or go to file `src\main\java\piazza\DBConn.java` and change `DB_USERNAME` and `DB_PASSWORD` to your local user account in MySQL.
 If you're doing this you have to recompile and make your own jar file using the method below.
-5. Run `Executables\piazza-"version".jar`.
+5. Run `Executables\piazza-"version".jar` using `java -jar <jar-file>` from the command line.
 Alternatively the one with dependencies from the target folder within piazza if you compile it yourself.
 6. Log in as instructor:
    * username: `t@s.com`
    * password: `thomas123`